begeh/my-portfolio/README.md

-## My Portfolio Page (under development)
+## Portfolio Page (under development)

 A responsive, single-page portfolio site created entirely with custom-made CSS.
-Developed in order to practice CSS and HTML concepts such as flexbox and responsive design.
+Developed as a means to practice CSS and HTML concepts such as flexbox and responsive web design.

-Built in React.
+Built in ReactJS.

 ### Available Scripts